sharmasarthak26/Practising-C-Language/README.md

 8. Write a C program to count number of vowels in the given string.

 9. Write a C program to reverse every word from given string using function.

+## Thanks for Reading, I hope it will help